ibbenj/trivia-board-game-frontend/README.md

 # Trivia Board Game

 ### Description
 A jeopardy inspired game to play.
-You can create multiple games, edit the categories and boards, and reveal quesitons as you go along.
+You can create multiple games, edit the categories and boards (using an easy to use interface), and reveal quesitons as you go along.

 #### Fun Features:
 - Questions's point values disappear after opening the question (and reappear if clicked on again).